 With fun, relatively short hikes being a big part of many of our global private tours, Cape Town offers three contrasting options that we have enjoyed during our last two Lynch family visits.
+Long walks are good for conversations and work as a great digestif.
+The best way to get the most out of your change of scenery, is by leaving the tracking gadgets behind and sharing a friendly greeting with fellow hikers along the way.
 Please enjoy perusing our brief hiking overviews of Table Mountain, Lion’s Head, and Chapman’s Peak!

 We fully agree with Trinity College professor Shane O’Mara’s observation of the remarkable benefits of walking: “Walking improves our moods, our clarity of thought, our creativity, as well as our humanity and connectedness to our social and natural worlds.
 Walk we must and walk we should!”

 Table Mountain is arguably the most recognizable landmark in Cape Town.
 As its name suggests, the mountain top is a long and flat plateau towering over the city below.
 A hiker’s paradise, Table Mountain offers much to those who welcome the adventure.
 There are three different trails for all levels of hiking experience, ranging in terrains from easy to moderated and difficult.
 Cape Town’s world-class Kirstenbosch National Botanical Gardens can be explored en route, boasting flora and fauna native only to this area.
 If hiking is not preferred, there is also the option to take a cable car up and down the summit without much physical effort necessary.
 It is important to note that high winds and inclement weather can restrict cable car service.
 High winds, especially during the June to August season, can also make hiking much more challenging!
 Whichever way you choose to explore Table Mountain, you are sure to have an experience of a lifetime!

 - Length of Hike: 1-2 hours depending on physical fitness

 - Distance: 1.25 miles